Nicola Sturgeon says the money given to already highly-paid doctors should be redistributed to a wider range of health workers.

 Ms Sturgeon said: ‘The existing schemes are outdated and do little to create a drive for excellence throughout the clinical teams we have now.'

-Sixty academic GPs enjoy national excellence awards, including two at the highest (platinum) level: Martin Roland, professor of health services research at Cambridge, and Professor Roger Jones, head of general practice at King's College, London.
+60 academic GPs enjoy national excellence awards, including two at the highest (platinum) level: Martin Roland, professor of health services research at Cambridge and Professor Roger Jones, head of general practice at King's College, London.

 Other GPs do not qualify for distinction awards.
-They get seniority pay instead, escalat experience.
+They get seniority pay instead, escalating with years of experience.

 In letters to prime minister Gordon Brown and the health secretaries of England, Wales and Northern Ireland, Ms Sturgeon has called for UK-wide backing to ensure no constituent countries lose their competitive advantage.

-Ms Sturgeon's drive follows a campaign by the Royal College of Nursing Scotland for all NHS staff to be rewarded in a similar way to consultants.
+Ms Sturgeon's New Year's drive follows a campaign by RCN Scotland for all NHS staff to be rewarded in a similar way to consultants.